gridsuite/deployment/README.md

 ### Installing / Updating docker-compose to v2
-Docker-compose v2 is necessary to have to profiles feature.
+[Docker compose v2](https://github.com/docker/compose) is necessary to be able to use this compose projet which use profiles feature.
 If possible, prefer to install it with your package manager if you are on a Unix system.

 > [!NOTE]